mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

 >This is may be particularly confusing when using multiple overlapping windows.

-Of minor importance - but worth noticing - the *Window Title* (being part of the draggable element), cannot be selecting for Copy/Paste.
+Of minor importance - but worth noticing - the *Window Title* (being part of the draggable element), cannot be selected to be used for Copy/Paste.